nguyenlinh171/recipe-app-api/README.md

 #Step 12: Add the linting tool flake to the requriements.txt

 #Step 13: Add a flake configuration file in the django project folder (i.e., the app folder)

+#Step 14: Repeat step 9 to commit our changes to Git
+commit message: Added flake8 and Travis-CI configuration.

+#Step 15: Push the changes to Github
+cmd: git push origin